steve-mcintyre/shim-review/README.md

 available in public with anonymous access for verification
 -------------------------------------------------------------------------------

-We include a single vendor CA certificate in pur shim, and that has been used to sign all of our further signer certificates listed above.
+We include a single vendor CA certificate in our shim, and that has been used to sign all of our further signer certificates listed above.
 We do not have any hashes added beyond that.
 See the file
 ```debian-uefi-ca.der``` for that CA certificate.